 Most traditional computer systems and computer languages, including traditional C, have an assumption, sometimes undocumented, that a "character" can be handled as an atomic quantity associated with a single memory storage unit - a "byte" or something similar.
 This is not true in general.
-For example, a Japanese, Chinese or Korean character usually requires a representation of two or three bytes; this is a multibyte character as defined by §3.14 and §5.2.1.2.
-Even in the Latin world, a multibyte coded character set may appear in the near future.
-This conflict is called a byte and character problem.
+For example, a Japanese, Chinese or Korean character usually requires a representation of two or three bytes; this is a multibyte character as defined by §3.72 and §5.2.1.2.
+Even in the Latin world, a multibyte coded character set appears.
+This conflict is called the byte and character problem.